 The ReduceLROnPlateau scheduler can be applied during training.
 This type of learning rate scheduler is commonly used in training machine learning models to enhance the training process.
 Its primary purpose is to adjust the learning rate dynamically based on the model's performance throughout training.
 Specifically, it monitors a performance metric, such as validation loss or accuracy, and reduces the learning rate when the metric stops improving for a specified number of epochs, known as the patience parameter.
 This approach helps the model converge more effectively by utilizing a higher learning rate when improvements are frequent and switching to a lower learning rate when the training process reaches a plateau.

 3.4.2.5 Outputs

 The encoder’s output was then passed to a classification head and implemented as a fully connected layer.
 This head produced logits corresponding to the predefined classes.
-The logits equation is shown as follows:
+The logits equation is as follows: